Vistara imposes travel ban on Kunal Kamra

 On January 28, Kamra was banned by IndiGo from flying with the airline for six months for allegedly heckling a private TV news anchor.
 The ban period was later reduced to three months.
 As per norms, any allegation of misbehaviour mid-air by passengers has to be investigated by an internal committee set up by the carrier concerned.

 Soon after IndiGo's ban, others carriers such Air India, GoAir and SpiceJet too announced travel restrictions on Kamra.
-At that time, Vistara had not banned him from travelling in its flight..
+At that time, Vistara had not banned him from travelling in its flights.
+On Thursday, the civil aviation ministry said no communication was made with IndiGo and Air India before any restriction was imposed by them on Kamra.

+"No communication was made by the government with the airlines before any restriction was imposed on the passenger referred to in the question," Minister of State for Civil Aviation Hardeep Singh Puri had said in a written reply in the Lok Sabha.
+He was responding to a query by Trinamool Congress lawmaker Prasun Banerjee seeking details of communication the government had with IndiGo/ Air India before restrictions were imposed on a comedian recently.

+Soon after IndiGo announced travel curbs on Kamra, Puri had tweeted, "Offensive behaviour designed to provoke & create disturbance inside an aircraft is absolutely unacceptable & endangers safety of air travellers.
+"We are left with no option but to advise other airlines to impose similar restrictions on the person concerned".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)